cyberhexe/red-toolkit/README.md

 * **dirsearch** is a simple command line tool designed to brute force directories and files in websites. https://github.com/maurosoria/dirsearch

 ### Passive Intelligence Gathering
+* **gitrob** Gitrob is a tool to help find potentially sensitive files pushed to public repositories on Github.
+Gitrob will clone repositories belonging to a user or organization down to a configurable depth and iterate through the commit history and flag files that match signatures for potentially sensitive files. https://github.com/michenriksen/gitrob
+* **security-focus-dataset** A tool to scrape the security-focus, a public exploits database. https://github.com/derstolz/security-focus-dataset
 * **shodan-eye** Shodan Eye This tool collects all the information about all devices directly connected to the internet using the specified keywords that you enter. https://github.com/BullsEye0/shodan-eye
 * **userrecon-py** Find usernames in **187** social networks. https://github.com/decoxviii/userrecon-py
 * **sherlock-js** Node-JS enumeration tool to find accounts in social networks by a given username. https://github.com/GitSquared/sherlock-js